-Mr. Steckman’s practice areas include securities and derivatives private and class suits, including Rule 10b-5 litigation, complex federal and state commercial litigation, prosecuting and defending civil RICO private and class suits, merger and acquisition litigation, bond, arbitrage and real estate fraud litigation, corporate, contract, and commercial litigation, international commercial arbitration, broker-dealer and broker-customer securities arbitration, including, municipal arbitrage fraud arbitration, securities regulatory matters and professional liability and D&O litigation.
+Mr. Steckman’s practice areas include securities and derivatives fraud private and class suits, including Rule 10b-5 cases, commercial and state litigation, prosecuting and defending civil RICO private and class suits, merger and acquisition, corporate and contract litigation, bond, arbitrage and real estate fraud litigation, international arbitration, broker-dealer and broker-customer securities arbitration, including, municipal arbitrage fraud arbitration, securities regulatory matters and professional liability litigation.

-He has represented mutual, hedge and private equity funds, insurance companies, accounting and audit firms, real estate/mortgage companies, technology companies, a financial strength rating company, officers of domestic and foreign companies, investment bankers, brokers, law firms, lawyers and entrepreneurs.
+Mr. Steckman has represented mutual, hedge and private equity funds, insurance companies, accounting and audit firms, real estate/mortgage companies, technology companies, a rating company, domestic and foreign companies, a mining company, banks, investment banks and bankers, securities brokers, law firms, lawyers, foreign and domestic entrepreneurs.
+He has also represented political figures including a former member of the Egyptian Parliament, Germany’s former Industrial Ambassador to the Middle East and Africa, Panama’s former Governor General and ambassador-at-large and a high-profile Russian Oligarch.

 HONORS & AWARDS